-Opening other NetAlly apps, such as from a Details screen auto-populates the new app with the device's name and/or address.
+Opening other NetAlly apps, such as Path Analysis, Ping/TCP, or Capture from a Details screen auto-populates the new app with the device's name and/or address.
 In this way, the Discovery app provides a helpful shortcut and avoids making you retype the target addresses or hostnames in other testing apps.

+- Tap TCP Port Scan to open the TCP Port Scan screen in the Discovery app. - Tap Browse to open the Chromium browser.

+- Tap Add Test Target to create a new

+AutoTest target matching the currently

+selected device.
+A dialog first displays to

+select the test type, then the AutoTest app

+opens, displaying the newly added target's

+settings.
+You can then further customize the

+target.

-- Tap TCP Port Scan to open the TCP Port Scan screen in the Discovery app. - Tap Add Test Target to create a new AutoTest target matching the currently selected device.
-A dialog first displays to select the test type, then the AutoTest app opens, displaying the newly added target's settings.
-You can then further customize the target. - For devices with a MAC address or BSSID, tap Name and Authorization to open a dialog that lets you assign a custom user name and Authorization status. - Tap More to open a secondary list of floating action buttons: - Tap Telnet or SSH to open the JuiceSSH app. - Tap Back to return to the primary FAB list.
+- For devices with a MAC address or BSSID, tap Name and Authorization to open a dialog that lets you assign a custom user name and Authorization status.

+- Tap More to open a secondary list of floating action buttons:

+- Tap Telnet or SSH to open the JuiceSSH app.

+- Tap Back to return to the primary FAB list.